 The operator of a snowmobile involved in an accident resulting in injuries to or death of any person, or property damage in an estimated amount of \$100 or more, or some person acting from him, or the owner of the snowmobile having knowledge of the accident, shall immediately, by the quickest means of communication, notify the Police Department of the city.
-(Ord. passed 6-1-98) Penalty, see § 72.99

 § 72.99 PENALTY.
 Any person who violates, disobeys, omits, neglects, or refuses to comply with any of the provisions of this chapter shall be punished for each offense by a fine of not more than \$100 or by imprisonment in the County Jail for a period not to exceed 90 days, or both, such fine and imprisonment in the discretion of the Court.